 Shelf ice appears along the shoreline.
 It’s formed by waves pushing sheet after sheet of ice against the beach.

 *Safety Reminder* These ice formations have many hidden thin spots and ice tunnels that funnel people into the water with no escape.
-Enjoy these formations from solid ground; don’t wander out onto the ice itself.
+Enjoy these formations from solid ground.

 You may find interesting ice formations along the shoreline, especially on the Great Lakes.